bitbrain/beehave/README.md

 In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or [raise an issue](https://github.com/bitbrain/beehave/issues)!

+## 🐝 Adding a new node

+In case you want to introduce a new node, feel free to [raise a pull request](https://github.com/bitbrain/beehave/compare).
+Check the issues tab for any discussions on new nodes, as it is a great place to gather feedback before you spend time on implementing it.
+Ensure to also introduce an icon for your node that is following the colour scheme:

+- Utility nodes: `#C689FF`
+- Leafs: `#FFB649`
+- Decorators: `#46C0E1`
+- Composites: `#40D29F`

+Also ensure to update the `README.md` file with the documentation of the newly introduced node.

 ## Version management

 The current `godot-3.x` branch is aimed for **Godot 3.x** while any **Godot 4.x** features should go into the `godot-4.x` branch.
 When raising pull requests, make sure to also raise a Godot 4 relevant version against `godot-4.x` if requested.